-The cornerstone of financial planning, insurance hedges you, your dependents and your assets against financial losses incurred in case of an unfortunate event.
+Insurance is one of the cornerstones of financial planning.
+It covers you, your dependents and your assets against financial losses incurred in case of an unfortunate event.
 The concept of insurance is pretty simple.
-You pay a certain amount called the premium to the insurer who in turn offers a coverage and pays a pre-determined amount for the damages suffered.
+You pay a certain amount called the premium to the insurer for getting coverage of a pre-determined amount for any damages suffered.

 However, depending on what your insurance covers, they are classified as life and general.
 In this article, we will explain both these types of insurance and their various aspects.